Trade Study Analysis

-Trade study analysis is the activity of a multidisciplinary team identifying the most balanced technical solution.
-Trade study analysis, often called a trade-off study, is commonly used in the design of aerospace and automotive vehicles and the software selection process to find the configuration that best meets conflicting performance requirements.
+Trade study analysis is the activity of identifying the most balanced technical solution.
+Trade studies are commonly used in the design of aerospace and automotive vehicles and the software selection process to find the configuration that best meets conflicting performance requirements.

 When the system can be fully characterized by equations, formal optimization or linear programming methods work and the decision is simple.
 However, in practice information is:

-- Both qualitative and quantitative—at Honeywell the most important trade studies have predominantly qualitative information
+Both qualitative and quantitative—the most important trade studies have predominantly qualitative information

 Formal optimization or linear programming can only play a supporting role in this reality.